 So, you may be in a position where you may feel the need to dye your chest hair, but not your head hair.

 As you can see, distinguished.
 But, it may not be to everyone’s taste.
 Chest hair is one of the most divisive topics in men’s grooming today.

 It isn’t as universal as it was a few decades ago.
-Shifts in mainstream culture have led more and more men reaching for their clippers, trimmers, razors, and wax to get rid of it.
+Shifts in mainstream culture have led more and more men reaching for their clippers, trimmers, and wax to get rid of it.

-People definitely talk less about the color of chest hair and more about whether it should exist in the first place.
+People talk less about the color of chest hair and more about whether it should exist in the first place.

-As you can see, gray chest hair can be perceived and valued in different ways due to culture and personal preference.
+Gray chest hair can be perceived and valued in different ways due to culture and personal preference.